twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 run # this will overwrite qsort.txt from the previous step
 ```

-First run the above script with ACsploit, then use Jython to reorder the input to account for the changingSort function.
+First run the above script with ACsploit, then use Jython to reorder the input to account for the changingSort function:

 `jython reverse_shuffle.py qsort2.txt malicious2.txt`

 Finally, we try our new input against `TextCrunchr3` and see if our solution has worked:

 `time textcrunchrhost_1 malicious2.txt`

 ![Success](images/success_runtime.png)